THING-Lab/VR-Mocap-WSS-Server-Arduino-Client/README.md

-The repository contains a node js server which exposes an HTTP endpoint as well as WebSocket ports.
+# Introduction

+The repository contains a node js based server which streams the Qualisys-RT feed on a websocket.
+On the same websocket the server streams messages received from the connected ESP8266 devices.
+The server also exposes HTTP endpoints to setup the whole configuration and load all these data in a A-frame based application.

+# Installation

+Install Node.js® and NPM (Node Package Manager).

+For mac users, the easiest way is to use install using homebrew:-

+    $ brew install node

+For ubuntu users, simply use apt.

+    $ sudo apt install nodejs

+# Usage
+## Configuring the server.
+The server by default

 The Http endpoint is used to map the connected device Rigid body name (the name which Mocap server uses to stream data) to the Arduino.